 It’s also pretty safe to walk around during the day, but like any city in the world, you have to keep your wits about you, especially after dark.

-South Africa is well positioned as an ideal medical tourism destination in that it boasts the following characteristics of many ground-breaking surgeries and medical research, including the world’s first heart and penile transplants and more recently the world’s first transplant of middle-ear bones using 3D printed components and Shorter waiting times for surgeries in the private sectors.
+South Africa is well positioned as an ideal medical tourism destination in that it boasts the following characteristics of many ground-breaking surgeries and medical research.
+This includes the world’s first heart and penile transplants and more recently the world’s first transplant of middle-ear bones using 3D printed components and shorter waiting times for surgeries in the private sectors.

 In Cape Town (and South Africa at large) the best medical services are found in private healthcare.
 The private hospitals are world-class.
 If you need medical attention, there are services available to meet your needs.
 Like if you go anywhere else, it is always advisable to have your travel insurance in order.
 This will ensure that in the chance that you need medical treatment, you will be fine.
 Cape Town has pharmacies at almost every mall, shopping centre or area.